acolinisi/hpsc/README-scs.md

             $ sed -i 's#url = /#url = scsrt:/#' sdk/qemu/.gitmodules
             $ git submodule update --recursive

+For each component you are interested in, add the Internet remote clone, for example, for HPPS Linux:

+    $ cd ssw/hpps/linux
+    $ git remote add gh git@github.com:ISI-apex/linux.git

 * Option B: clone individual components

 Clone each component your are interested in, e.g. for HPPS Linux:

             $ git clone scsrt:/projects/boeing/your_scs_username/hpsc/ssw/hpps/linux
+            $ cd linux
+            $ git remote add gh git@github.com:ISI-apex/linux.git

+* Option C: add a remote to existing clone

+If you already have a clone of an existing component, then you can add the server clone as remote, e.g. for HPPS Linux:

+            $ cd your/existing/linux
+            $ git remote add scsrt scsrt:/projects/boeing/your_scs_username/hpsc/ssw/hpps/linux

-For either option, use the clone as follows:
+For either option, use the clone as follows.

-For each component you are interested in, add the Internet remote clone, for example, for HPPS Linux:
+To fetch commits from the server and push them to the above remote:

     $ cd ssw/hpps/linux
-    $ git clone add gh git@github.com:ISI-apex/linux.git

-Now, you can fetch commits from the server and push them to the above remote:

-    $ cd ssw/hpps/linux
     $ git fetch origin
     $ git push gh origin/hpsc:HEAD

-Or, push commits to the server:
+Or, to push commits to the server:

     $ cd ssw/hpps/linux
     $ git push origin hpsc:hpsc